Lawliar/logseq-database/techniques/python.md

 ## pprint is very useful when priting complex built-in strcutures

 such as list in a dict in a list in a struct e.t.c,

+## pip freeze and pip install -r
+when in a virtualenv, just use `pip freeze > requirements.txt` to output the packages installed then in a new virtualenv use `pip install -r requirements.txt`

+## `Python.h` not found
+probably because you install python via apt, and apart from python3.7, you'll need to install python3.7-dev as well